WildMeOrg/old_wildme-docs/docs/researchers/wbia/wbia_ggr.md

 ```

 CVS: Do we always have single qaid's in our call to ibs.query_chips_graph?
+JRP: No, you can specify a list of annotation IDs for the same individual if you want.
+When the ranker is called by LCA, it uses the above model by default (1 vs. all).

 CVS: What is 'seen' used for here?
 How are match results returned to the calling function?
 Is it the query_result dictionary?
+JRP: Correct, the query_result dict is returned via JSON to Wildbook.
+This call can be used inside Python to get the results directly

 CVS: If VAMP and LCA did not exist, how would we launch the review interface for the query_result dictionary?
+JRP: This interface was depricated because it is a QT5 GUI that Jon and I wrote and was never transitioned into web.
+The interface is implemented in Wildbook and Codex using the API results from ibs.query_chips_graph()

 CVS: Here's the big one: the call to ibs.query_chips_graph will likely build a search data structure for the daid_list.
 This takes up a huge amount of time.
 Someday, maybe soon, maybe not, I would like to build a smarter caching system for the descriptor matching search object.
 I would like to know how to insert it into the code.
 One thought is to build the call to query_chips_graph function so that it can better keep track of changes to id's rather than having to infer them inside the function.
 Does this make sense?
 I'm looking for the minimal disruption to the current code.
+JRP: the search data structure is algorithm-specific and, in some cases, does not exist.
+For example with the Kaggle7 and Deepsense algorithms, they are classifiers and do not build a search structure, compute feature distrances, or use ANN at all.
+For PIE, the extracted features are compared in L2 space and their distances/scores are computed directly from the norm.
+HotSpotter uses PyFLANN while CurvRank uses Annoy.
+Depending on the "smarts" of the smarter caching system, this would need to be done by changing the underlying algorithm, orby partitioning the daid_list into two pieces: long-term "global" cache and short-term "local" cache.
+This would allow the system to query the changes against a recurring state that is constantly being updated in the background and modifying the results to incorporate newer data that has yet to make it into the latest long-term cache.
+The problem I see with this is sometimes users request matching that is intended to be entirely local (matching within a specific conservation area) and the cache would need to be built on-demand.

 CVS: Here's an additional idea.
 Add a parameter that defaults to None in the call to query_chips_graph.
 If this parameter does come in as None then the current method of building the search object is used.
 If not the search object that is passed in is used.
 Please comment, but don't delete.
+JRP: This model would work fine (passing in a first-order function as a callback), but it is not clear to me what the "search object" is in this context.
+If it is intended to be a customized version of an existing ranking algorithm, this could be handled currently by registering an alternative depc node that stores (annot 1, annot 2, score) and can be specified by the "pipeline_root" configuration.
+This design allows the system to cache and compare many algorithms using the same frameworks and APIs, including original algorithm implementations to compare against new versions

 ### VAMP Verifier